The most unexpected experiences - and scenes - reveal life more fully so we may move through it more freely.

 “You is kind.
 You is smart.
 You is important.”
-It’s the line everyone and their mother recognizes from The Help, as the expression that maid and nanny Aibileen Clark teaches sweet little Mae Mobley to repeat to herself.
+You may or may not recognize that line from the 2011 movie The Help.
+It’s the expression that maid and nanny Aibileen Clark taught sweet little Mae Mobley to repeat to herself.

 You is kind.
 You is smart.
 You is important.

-However, maybe I’m reading too deep into the story (I have a tendency to do that) but I suspect that Aibileen has greater motives than just instilling self-confidence when teaching this phrase to Mae.
+Aibileen, played by the exquisite Viola Davis, is on a worthy mission to nurture Mae Mobley’s sense of self confidence.
+However, maybe I’m reading too deep into the story (I have a tendency to do that) but I suspect that Aibileen has greater goals than simply growing the kid’s confidence when she teaches this phrase to Mae.

 Remember, Mae’s mother, Elizabeth Leefolt, is far from warm-hearted.
 She’s superficial, passive-aggressive, insulting, basically no one’s first-draft pick for the fun team.
 She gives us Elizabeths a pretty nasty rep. And poor Mae Mobley has her for a mother.
-One telling scene is when Mae, a pleasantly plump little girl, tells Elizabeth that she’s hungry in front Elizabeth’s snobby posse.
-Elizabeth responds by turning to her friends and making the snarky remark, “She’s always hungry,” which evokes shallow giggles from the group.
+One telling scene is when Mae, a pleasantly plump little one, tells Elizabeth that she’s hungry in front Elizabeth’s snobby posse.
+Elizabeth responds by turning to her friends and making the snarky remark, “She’s always hungry,” evoking shallow giggles from the group.

 I wonder if Aibileen senses the onset of this wound and is preparing Mae Mobley to speak and believe the truth that she is good enough.
 Because from our wounds bleed innumerable lies that wreak havoc on our lives, particularly our relationships, for years to come.